Program Coordinator for English Education major

 Program Coordinator (with Dr. Passalacqua) for a National Endowment of the Humanities "Enduring Questions" grant received March 2014 for a course on trauma literature and healing to be taught twice in the 2014-2016 academic years.

-Winner of a teaching award from Student Disability Services- October 2013
+Teaching award from Student Disability Services- October 2013

 Member of Graduate Faculty